 A little bit of careful budgeting goes a long way and it’s really paid off for us, as we completed our renovation under budget.
 It’s all thanks to careful planning…

-“How much does is cost to renovate a house?” is one of the most frequently asked questions Neil and I get, so in today's post I want to address how to plan your house renovation budgets before you get the keys, what I think would be a healthy budget for a house renovation on an average UK property, plus ways to help you work out what is a realistic cost for the house you’re about to work on...
+“How much does is cost to renovate a house?” is one of the most frequently asked questions Neil and I get, so in today's post I want to address how to plan your house renovation budgets before you get the keys, what I think would be a healthy budget for a house refurbishment on an average UK property, plus ways to help you work out what is a realistic cost for the house you’re about to work on...

 A little bit about our renovation